The Quail Springs Church of Christ

 Fenno, Wyatt E., "Living Waters: An Invitation to Contemplative Spirituality for the Quail Springs Church of Christ" (2005), thesis presented to ACU.

-Although every attempt is made to ensure that the history is reliable, complete accuracy can never be guaranteed.
-Sources are sometimes incorrect or contradictory, and memories are not always exact.
-Corrections are welcome.
+Although every attempt was made to ensure that this history is reliable, sources are sometimes incorrect or contradictory, and memories are not always exact.
+After being online for several years, however, no objections were received from anyone with regard to the accuracy of this account.

-This website is published by Roy Davison who has been an evangelist in the Dutch-speaking part of Europe since 1963 (Flanders and Holland).
-He publishes 25 websites in 7 languages that in 2016 had a total of 1.6 million visits.
+This website was compiled by Roy Davison who started serving as an evangelist in the Dutch-speaking part of Europe in 1963 (Flanders and Holland) and continued preaching there for more than fifty years.
+In 1916 he was publishing 25 websites in 7 languages that had a total of 1.6 million visits per year.
 The most active site is The Old Paths Archive.
 His own writings are here.